SarahXC/customer-research-tutorial/README.md

 ## GETTING STARTED
 1. Create an Exa API key: get started for free [here](dashboard.exa.ai).
 2. Create an OpenAI key
-3. Make a copy of this example spreadsheet: https://docs.google.com/spreadsheets/d/1ZsLlbdgFBFwlhtUC-8yQF31jzEA0JfSfwY2Fnhnhhfk/edit?usp=sharing
+3. Make a copy of [this](https://docs.google.com/spreadsheets/d/1ZsLlbdgFBFwlhtUC-8yQF31jzEA0JfSfwY2Fnhnhhfk/edit?usp=sharing) example spreadsheet.
 4. In the spreadsheet, go to extensions -> app scripts -> add the code from this repo into your app scripts
    <img width="620" alt="Screenshot 2024-06-14 at 1 27 16 PM" src="https://github.com/SarahXC/customer-research-tutorial/assets/11271849/e573e977-ddf2-4ba0-a125-37a21db47f7d">
 5. To run the automation, press the blue 'Update Sheet' button that will run 'enrichSheet()' inside main.gs